vishalsingh2972/CanIShipEU/README.md

 * Alternative TTS paths
 * Future fallback strategies

-It does not need to be used simultaneously with Gradium for every request.
+It does not need to participate in every request.

 ### Sarvam

-Sarvam is an optional multilingual provider adapter.
+Sarvam is supported as an optional multilingual provider adapter.

-Its role is to explore multilingual voice interaction — particularly useful for demonstrating that the underlying product can support founders communicating in languages beyond the initial English-first experience.

-Again, it is an adapter rather than a requirement for the core pipeline.
+Its potential role is:

+* Multilingual founder interaction
+* Language experiments
+* Future localization

+The core prototype remains English-first.

-### Why not use all three simultaneously?
+### Why not use all providers simultaneously?

-Because that would turn the product into an API showcase.
+Because that would turn CanIShipEU into a voice API showcase.

-The architecture should instead be:
+The architecture is instead:

 ```text
                  VoiceProvider